jiarong/VirSorter2/README.md

 ---
 **NOTE**

-VirSorter2 tends overestimate the size of viral sequence during provirus extraction procedure in order to achieve better sensitity.
+VirSorter2 tends to sometimes overestimate the size of viral sequence during provirus extraction procedure in order to achieve better sensitity.
+We recommend cleaning these provirus predictions to remove potential host genes on the edge of the predicted viral region, e.g. using a tool like CheckV (https://bitbucket.org/berkeleylab/checkv).

 ---